 ORAVIG (miconazole) buccal tablets are applied topically to the gum once daily and release miconazole as the buccal tablet gradually dissolves [see CLINICAL PHARMACOLOGY].

 Miconazole is an imidazole antifungal agent and is described chemically as 1-[(2RS)-2[(2,4-dichlorobenzyl)oxy]-2-(2,4-dichlorophenyl)ethyl]-1H-imidazole with an empiricalformula of C18H14CI4N2O and a molecular weight of 416.13.
 The structural formula is shown in Figure 1.

-Figure 1: Structural Formula
+Figure 1: Structural Formula of Miconazole

 Miconazole drug substance is a white to almost white powder.

 ORAVIG contains 50 mg of miconazole base, USP and the following inactive ingredients:hypromellose, USP; milk protein concentrate; corn starch, NF; lactose monohydrate, NF; sodium lauryl sulfate, NF; magnesium stearate, NF; and talc, USP.

 The recommended dosing schedule for ORAVIG is the application of one 50 mg buccalablet to the upper gum region (canine fossa) once daily for 14 consecutive days.

 ORAVIG should be applied in the morning, after brushing the teeth.
 The tablet should beapplied with dry hands.
 The rounded side surface of the tablet should be placed againsthe upper gum just above the incisor tooth (canine fossa) and held in place with slightpressure over the upper lip for 30 seconds to ensure adhesion.
 The tablet is round onone side for comfort, but either side of the tablet can be applied to the gum.